henry-symons/henry-symons.github.io/pages/CAZ_project.md

 ## Investigating the effectiveness of the CAZ at improving air quality in Bristol

-**Project description:** Bristol City Council introduced a CAZ, where certain types of vehicles were charged a daily fee to enter a specified area around the city centre, in November 2022 to attempt to meet government guidance on air quality.
+**Project description:** Bristol City Council introduced a clean air zone (CAZ), where certain types of vehicles were charged a daily fee to enter a specified area around the city centre, in November 2022 to attempt to meet government guidance on air quality.

 In this project I investigate the success of this scheme in achieving these aims.